daelmo/LibgdxTestground/README.md

 * setting borders for scrolling of screen
 * drawing images for different growth of person
-* implement activity KI for working state
+* implement activity KI for working personState
 * implement activity "walking" with A* path finding
 * implement routines (like cooking) using a set of activities
 * implement day structure ( sleep time, work time, meal schedule)